DLzada/estudos-java-dl/src/main/java/br/com/daniel/modulo1/README.md

       }
 ```

-> Verificando com If e else:
+> Verificando com If - else - else if:

 ```java
       public class Main{